polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > 1. How much food should you eat, given that you have paid?
 > 2. Should you pay for the buffet in the first place?
 >
-> - solution: {{For (1), you should still eat the same amount of food.
+> - solution: {@{For (1), you should still eat the same amount of food.
 The price you have paid for the buffet is sunk cost and should be ignored when analyzing how much food should you eat.
 The _marginal cost_ of food is the same, i.e, $0, and your _marginal benefit_ as a function of food consumed is also the same.
 The result is that you should eat the same amount of food, i.e. the amount where the _marginal benefit_ curve crosses the _marginal cost_ curve.
 For (2), you may change your decision.
 In this case, the _marginal unit_ becomes the buffet instead of its food.
 The _marginal benefit_ becomes the benefit of an extra buffet, which equals to the _total benefit_ of food you get in (1).
 The _marginal cost_ becomes the cost of an buffet (plus the _total cost_ of food in (1), but this is $0).
 If you change the price, the _marginal benefit_ does not change by (1), but the _marginal cost_ changes.
-So you may change your decision.}}
+So you may change your decision.}@}

 <!-- markdownlint MD028 -->